Tannenbaum's Amoeba system supports capabilities formatted as follows:

 Amoeba allows resource migration, and it allows users to hold capabilities anywhere in their address space.
 As such, the server ID field in a capability cannot be relied on to include the network address of the server!
 As a result, the kernel on every Amoeba machine must support a translation table between logical server addresses and current addresses.

-No kernel is expected to have complete knowledge of all resource locations; instead, each kernel holds only a subset of this in its local address translation cache; this subset consists of the most recently used used network addresses.
+A complete table is impossible, so each Amoeba kernel keeps a local cache of recently used addresses.
 If a local client sends a message to a remote server and the server is listed in the cache, the message can be sent directly to the server.
 If there is a cache miss, additional network traffic will be required to locate the server.

 The local cache can be, for example, some kind of hash table, perhaps with some approximation of LRU replacement to assure that old entries are deleted when they are no-longer needed.